0xDBFB7/covidinator/documents/notes/Biology.md

 PR4,PM2, PR772 is nice because it's a coliphage, meaning I don't need to figure out how to culture
 p. syringae

+however, PR2, PM2 are

+Concentrations of 0.05 M EDTA had no effect on phi6, whereas concentrations of EDTA as low as 10-4 M dissociated the phi6 nucleocapsids.
+Comparative properties of bacteriophage phi6 and phi6 nucleocapsid.
+EDTA can be obtained as ear flushes for dogs.

+we could use an inactivated flu virus of some type, seems like they're still BSL-2

+Tectiviridae

+: My outer lipid envelope fuses with the host, inserting the inner genome-containing protein capsid.
+Sensible.
+tectiviridae: wHaT If my lipid MeMBranE was InSide ThE caPsId? v.: no that doesn't make se-
+tectiviridae: aaaaaaaaaHAHAHAHAHA
+v.: you look like an idiot.
+Wear your coat like everyone else.
+tectiviridae: <pouts> MY GENOME IS INSIDE A LIPID BILAYER and you can't stop meeee v.: ... someone put me in EDTA then I'll HAVE NO CAPSID AT ALL

+PRD1

+hmm! liposomes of various sizes, containing DNA can be produced by dessicating, sonicating, and then re-hydrating a lipid-containing solution.